advanced-stack/py-llm-core/README.md

 ## Changelog

-- 2.3.0:
+- 2.4.0:
-    + Set reduced timeout on OpenAI API
+    + Set timeouts on OpenAI API
 - 2.2.0:
     + Default settings on ARM64 MacOS modified (1 thread / offloading everything on the GPU)
     + Added `completion_kwargs` for Assistants to set temperature